Hip Hip Hurray (TV series): Reception and legacy

-The series was praised for its unique storylines and has since become a classic of Indian television.
+India Today wrote, "A bunch of 12th grade students dealing with the campus life, their emotions for each other, and their parents.
+Hip Hip Hurray will always be a favourite.
+The show had a great young cast, and a very relatable script.
+It first aired in 1998 on Zee TV, and starred actors like Vinay Pathak, Suchitra Pillai, and Purab Kohli."

 In 2017, a remake titled Class of 2017 streamed on ALTBalaji, and it was produced by Ekta Kapoor.
 The remake got a sequel series Class of 2020, which streamed on the same platform in 2020.